 Environmental factors, such as a virus or exposure to a chemical, can also trigger lupus.
 These include:

-However, in order for external factors to trigger lupus, a person's genes must be susceptible to the disease first.
-This means that just because you experience any of these factors, doesn't mean you'll automatically get lupus.5,6 As mentioned previously, certain drugs used to treat illnesses, such as hydralazine, procainamide, isoniazid, D-penicillamine, minocycline and anti-TNF, can trigger lupus as well.
+However, in order for external factors to trigger lupus, a person's genes must be susceptible to the disease first; just because you experience any of these factors doesn't mean you'll automatically get lupus.5,6 As mentioned previously, certain drugs used to treat illnesses such as hydralazine, procainamide, isoniazid, D-penicillamine, minocycline and anti-TNF can trigger lupus as well.

 Lupus Due to Hormones

-Due to the fact that most cases of lupus patients are women, researchers are studying the connection between hormone production and lupus.
+Due to the fact that most lupus patients are women, researchers are studying the connection between hormone production and lupus.
 One angle being studied is the connection between estrogen and lupus.

 Estrogen is found to be an "immunoenhancing" hormone, making women's immune systems stronger than men.
 Since women produce more estrogen than men (therefore a higher quantity of immune system cells), they have a higher chance of developing autoimmune diseases.
 The Lupus Foundation of America also notes women show more lupus symptoms before menstruation and during pregnancy, when estrogen production is high.7

-The research in this field isn't tackled in-depth yet, but if the current findings are to be followed, then it's clear that estrogen production can be a possible trigger for lupus.
-You should be more alert during your menstrual periods and during pregnancy for any lupus symptoms.
+The research in this field hasn’t been fully investigated, but if the current findings are taken into account, then it's clear that estrogen production can be a possible trigger for lupus.
+It’s advisable for women to be more alert during your menstrual periods and during pregnancy for any lupus symptoms .
 Should any signs or symptoms appear, contact your doctor right away for proper treatment.